-- \ The assumed Joint and Survivor continuation percentage elected is 50%. - b.
+The assumed Joint and Survivor continuation percentage elected is 50%.

+- b.
 Surviving spouses of members who separate from service due to death are assumed to commence payment in the normal form of annuity at the spouse's age 62. - c.
 Dependent children of members who separate from service due to death are assumed to receive a temporary annuity for a period of 7 years following the participant's death. - d.
 Current deferred vested members who terminated prior to August 1, 2012 are assumed to elect the normal form at age 62. - e.
 Current deferred vested members who terminated after July 31, 2012 are assumed to elect the normal form at age 65. - 13.
 Interest on Employee Contributions: Accumulated employee contributions are credited with 2% interest compounded annually in accordance with the terms of the plan. - 14.
 Credited Service for Unused Leave: At the time an active member is within one year of retirement eligibility, Credited Service is assumed to increase by 0.50 years for Unused Leave (i.e., Unused Sick Leave and Unused Annual Leave combined). - 15.
-Missing Data: Information related to amounts paid after the Joint Annuitant's death for popup annuities was not provided.
-We estimated the missing pop-up amounts based on the retiree information available (e.g., date of birth, commencement date, current benefit amount, continuation percentage, etc.)
+Missing Data: Information related to benefit amounts payable to certain vested terminated and non-vested terminated members was not provided.
+We estimated the missing amounts based on the average monthly benefit of vested terminated members and the average employee contribution balance with interest for non-vested terminated members.